paulorlyk/advent4-avr/README.md

 ```shell
 make burn
 ```
-This wil program flash and EEPROM, assuming that Arduino is connected to port /dev/tyUSB0 (see CMakeLists.txt).
+This wil program flash and EEPROM, assuming that Arduino is connected on /dev/ttyUSB0 (see CMakeLists.txt).

 Or directly with `avrdude`: